ash-project/ash/documentation/topics/pagination.md

 ### Offset Cons

-- Does not perform well on large datasets
+- Does not perform well on large datasets (if you have to ask if your dataset is "large", it probably isn't)
-- When moving between pages, if data was created or deleted, records may appear on multiple pages or be skipped
+- When moving between pages, if data was created or deleted, records may appear on multiple pages

 ## Keyset Pagination